bbc/tal/getting-started/tutorial/installation.md

 <p class="lead">Getting started with the TV Application Layer</p>

 Create a new directory to house your application and configure your web server to serve files from it.
-If you are going to make use of the (minimal) php included within the framework, you will also need [php5](http://php.net/downloads.php) installed and configured.
+If you are going to make use of the (minimal) Node.js bootstrap code included within the framework, you will also need [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.

 Within the application directory, check out the TAL repo to a folder named 'antie' (the internal name for TAL)

     git clone https://github.com/fmtvp/tal.git antie

+Change into the directory and use NPM to install its node.js dependencies:

+    cd antie
+    npm install

 You can arrange the rest of your application as you please, but the example applications and included device configurations assume the directory structure below: